+Colonel Klein failed to sufficiently verify whether and how many civilians were in the vicinity of the tankers prior to the attack.
+The German government and military tried to protect Colonel Klein and the other responsible parties by covering up the consequences of the airstrike.
 In January 2016, with the help of ECCHR, Hanan submitted an individual communication to the ECtHR against the German government.
 In August 2019, after three years of written proceedings, the ECtHR decided to hear the case before its Grand Chamber.